 (Abandoned Auto-rickshaw – I would have enjoyed my tea sitting inside this one.
 Captured with my 50mm lens set at f/8, 1/50 sec exposure at ISO 400 with a glass soft-focus filter screwed on.
 Post-processed in Affinity Photo)

-Now comes the vital part of the new year tradition.
+Now comes a vital part of the new year tradition.
 These are the things that are supposed to keep me in check (chained actually).

 Resolutions for this year –

 - Reduce my weight by 10KG (without cutting down on buttered buns and hot chai)